FarukIm/CV/README.md

 # CV
-CS412 Assignment and also my resume
+# CS412 Assignment and also my resume

+Here are some added lines
+TEst test